What are the best jobs for introverts? When you’re deciding which

 To relieve some of the financial stress of the job search, consider making some cash on the side.
-Whether it be waiting tables part-time, selling crafts online or tutoring high schoolers, any hobby or skill can be put to financial use.
+Whether it be waiting tables part-time, selling crafts online, online freelancing or tutoring high schoolers, any hobby or skill can be put to financial use.

 The small income that part-time jobs create should allow you the freedom to spend time finding the perfect job or career path for you.

 Plus, it should fill your time with constructive work and the chance to be sociable, two aspects of a stress-free life that can also build out space on your resume.